petter-holmberg/cpp-ref/classes.md

 If called like a function (`operator new(size)`), C++ will only allocate memory, not call the object constructor.
 [Meyers96](#Meyers96) §8

 There are three forms of operator new: "plain new", "placement new" and "nothrow new".
-If implemening your own `operator new`, always provide/implement all three forms.
+If implementing your own `operator new`, always provide/implement all three forms.
 [Meyers05](#Meyers05) §52, [Sutter05](#Sutter05) §46

 Always implement together with `operator delete`, except for the special in-place form.
 [Sutter99](#Sutter99) §36 [Sutter05](#Sutter05) §45

-`operator new` should contain an infinite loop trying to allocte memory, should call the new-handler if it can't satisfy a memory request, and should handle requests for zero bytes.
+`operator new` should contain an infinite loop trying to allocate memory, should call the new-handler if it can't satisfy a memory request, and should handle requests for zero bytes.
 Class-specific versions should handle requests for larger blocks than expected.
 [Meyers05](#Meyers05) §51

 Always explicitly declare `operator new` and `operator delete` as static functions.
-They are never nonstatic member functions.
+They are never non-static member functions.
 [Sutter99](#Sutter99) §36

 ##### plain new: